 The defining characteristic of OpenVista is flexibility.
-Medsphere has innovated at every level of the technology stack to transition VistA from a clinically effective but organizationally beholden tool to one limited neither by environment nor the inclusion of different components.
+Medsphere has innovated at every level of the technology stack to create a solution limited neither by environment nor the inclusion of different components.

-The VA’s VistA system employs a graphical user interface (GUI) created in Delphi that uses a Remote Procedure Call (RPC) broker to communicate with the MUMPS server.
-Significantly, the OpenVista client employs either the Microsoft .NET framework or Mono, an open source implementation of Microsoft .NET, to provide modern functionality in a cross-platform graphical user interface (GUI).
-(Interoperable, language-independent and simple to deploy, the .NET framework is key to OpenVista’s flexible nature.)
+The OpenVista client employs either the Microsoft .NET framework or Mono, an open source implementation of Microsoft .NET, to provide modern functionality in a cross-platform graphical user interface (GUI) that is interoperable, language independent (C#, HTML 5, CSS, Java) and simple to deploy.

 The OpenVista server layer uses Java, a platform-independent programming language intended to run anywhere, to give the overall technology improved market viability and extensive commercial market benefits.
-Through the use of Java, Medsphere preserves the legacy VistA MUMPS code at both the server and application server (see below) levels while enabling the advancement of OpenVista and preserving the longevity of the product.
-The incorporation of recognized interfacing technology standards such as Health Level 7 (HL7) enables OpenVista to communicate effectively with required third-party applications (e.g., administrative, financial, PACS) in creating a complete, efficient solution.
+Through the use of Java, Medsphere enables the advancement of OpenVista and preserves the longevity of the product.
+The incorporation of recognized interfacing technology standards such as Health Level 7 (HL7) enables OpenVista to communicate effectively with required third-party applications (e.g., administrative, financial, PACS) in creating a complete, efficient enterprise EHR solution.

 At the Application Server level, Medsphere uses Java technologies to provide OpenVista with more flexibility via an object domain layer.
-Medsphere developed this Java layer as part of the OpenVista technology stack to realize wider interoperability, develop greater application functionality, and increase development velocity.
-Through the use of this domain layer, OpenVista applications can seamlessly connect to legacy modules and other Java-based applications, leveraging modern development methodologies and tools.
-As an example, this tool is used to support interoperability with pharmacy billing systems.
-Medsphere provides additional flexibility at the Application Server level by giving clients the choice of either InterSystems Caché or Fidelity GT.M, a commercial Open Source solution.
+Medsphere developed this Java layer as part of the OpenVista technology stack to enable greater application functionality, realize wider interoperability and increase development velocity.
+Through the use of this domain layer, OpenVista applications can seamlessly connect to legacy modules and other Java-based applications, leveraging modern development methodologies (agile) and tools.
+For example, this tool is used to support interoperability with pharmacy billing systems.
+Medsphere provides additional flexibility at the Application Server level by giving clients the choice of either InterSystems Caché or Fidelity GT.M, a commercial open source solution.

-Historically, use of the OpenVMS operating system has made VistA dependent on Alpha (VAX) hardware.
-Medsphere also offers freedom of choice at the OS level by certifying the use of OpenVista on multiple platforms, allowing organizations to choose Linux or Windows operating systems, and hence a wider variety of hardware.
+Medsphere offers freedom of choice at the OS level by certifying the use of OpenVista on multiple platforms, allowing organizations to choose Linux or Windows operating systems, and hence a wider variety of hardware.

-Medsphere is hardware-agnostic with regard to compatibility with the OpenVista Bar Code Medication Administration (BCMA) application.
+Medsphere is hardware-agnostic regarding compatibility with the OpenVista Bar Code Medication Administration (BCMA) application.
 Customers can deploy whatever brand of barcode reader they choose.
 Most barcode readers are literally plug and play and are formatted to read a variety of barcodes.
 We recommend testing any legacy barcode scanners during implementation.
-Otherwise, purchase one for testing during implementation to make sure it works properly before the go-live.
+Otherwise, purchase one for testing during implementation to make sure it works properly before go live.
 Typically, scanner ergonomics are more of an issue than specific functionality or compatibility.